alkohli/azure-content/articles/storsimple/storsimple-ova-deactivate-and-delete-device.md

 #### To deactivate the device

-1. Go to **Devices** page.
+1. Go to the **Devices** page.
 Select the device that you wish to deactivate.

 	![Select device to deactivate](./media/storsimple-ova-deactivate-and-delete-device/deactivate1m.png)